 WORKERS’ MEMORIAL DAY

-Started by the Canadian Union of Public Employees in 1984, Workers’ Memorial Day was first recognized in the United States of America in 1989.
+OSHA was founded on April 28, 1971.
+Canadian Union of Public Employees first observed Workers’ Memorial Day in 1984 followed by the United States in 1989.
+The House introduced Joint Resolution 235 to recognize the observance.
+Across the country, unions and organizations also recognized the day.
 For years, events have been organized in Canada and the USA and then worldwide.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!